Budee-Inc/take-home/README.md

 ## Project Options
 ### Option: Checker
 **Prompt**
-* The candidate should replicate the classic Checker boardgame.
+* The candidate should attempt replicate the classic Checker boardgame.

+**Hint**
+Take one task at a time and carefully look at the requirement.
+Do not over complicate things.

 **MVP**
 * Checkered board